magento/devdocs/guides/v2.0/config-guide/multi-site/ms_websites.md

 	The following figure shows an example.

 	![Add a store]({{ site.baseurl }}common/images/config_multi-site-storeview.png){:width="500px"}
-8. Click **Save Store View**.
+3. Click **Save Store View**.
-7. Repeat these tasks as many times as necessary to create your store views.
+4. Repeat these tasks as many times as necessary to create your store views.

 {% endcollapsible %}

-## Change the website's base URL
+## Step 5: Change the website's base URL

 {% collapsible To change the website's base URL: %}

 1. In the Admin, click **Stores** > Settings > **Configuration** > General > **Web**.
-2. From the **Store View** list at the top of the page, click the name of one of your sites as the following figure shows.
+2. From the **Store View** list at the top of the page, click the name of one of your websites as the following figure shows.

 	![Select a scope]({{ site.baseurl }}common/images/config_multi-site-scope.png){:width="250px"}